 What is it?

-Basically tapestry is pulling a needle, threaded with different coloured threat, through a canvas in a set pattern.
+Basically, the tapestry is pulling a needle, threaded with different coloured threads, through a canvas in a set pattern.
 It’s all done by hand and involves plenty of hard work and dedication.
-Tapestry can be used practically anywhere.
+The tapestry can be used practically anywhere.
 It can be added to home furnishings like pillows and cushions and can also be used to adorn jackets and belts.
 It really is a versatile craft that you may well find yourself incorporating into dozens of projects.
 So what do you need to get going?

 What you need to Know

 You need to have a specific kit to get started with tapestry.
 The two essential items are thread or yarn and canvas.
 The type of yarn that you use is up to you.
 Wool, silk or plain old cotton are all viable options.
 The canvas comes in a variety of shapes and the size you go for will be dictated by the design.

 The best thing that a starter can pick up is a tapestry kit.
 All good online and high street craft shops have these in stock.
 You get everything – from a pattern, the coloured yarns and the right needle.
 This is the easiest way to get started and once you have mastered the basics you can go out and customize your own design.

 Your tapestry kit will provide you with a step-by-step guide but if you want to do your homework, find out what you are going to be doing.